Ruelle-Pollicott Decay of Out-of-Time-Order Correlators in Many-Body Systems: Introduction

 An alternative line of research focuses on the Liouvillian spectrum of weakly open quantum systems \cite{mori2024liouvillian}.
 When a system is coupled to an environment, its relaxation dynamics are governed by the eigenvalues of the corresponding Lindblad superoperator, with the slowest nonzero decay rate defining the Liouvillian gap.
 In exactly solvable models \cite{jacoby2025spectral,zhang2024thermalization,yoshimura2025irreversibility}, this gap has been shown to coincide with the leading RP resonance of the corresponding isolated dynamics.

 The magnitude of the leading RP resonance determines the approach to equilibrium of dynamical observables, including the out-of-time-order correlator (OTOC).
 The OTOC measures the spread of local perturbations and serves as a sensitive probe of information scrambling in quantum systems.
 Although the butterfly effect in quantum chaos is not universal \cite{garciamata2023scholar}, the relaxation of the OTOC at late times provides a robust signature of underlying dynamics.
 In one-body systems, the crossover from integrability to chaos can be characterized through the OTOC decay rate \cite{garciamata2018PRL}, a result that extends to systems with mixed classical dynamics \cite{notenson2023classical}.

-Here we extend this connection to many-body systems.
-We study the kicked Ising spin chain, a paradigmatic model that exhibits both integrable and chaotic regimes depending on its parameters.
-Specifically, we analyze three complementary quantities: (i) the Liouvillian gap $\bar{g}$ extracted from a weakly dissipative version of the model, (ii) standard chaos indicators from spectral statistics and eigenstate delocalization, and (iii) the intermediate time exponential decay rate $\alpha$ of the OTOC in the isolated chain.
-We show that $\alpha \approx 2\bar{g}$ even in transitional regimes between integrability and chaos, establishing the Liouvillian gap as a qualitative (and quantitative) measure of integrability in quantum many-body systems.
+More recently, a large-deviation theory of freeness has been proposed to describe the decay of higher-order OTOCs, introducing a hierarchy of characteristic time scales and mono- or multifractal behavior \cite{vallini2024freeness}.
+Within this framework, a possible interpretation of these behaviors in terms of Ruelle-Pollicott resonances has been suggested, but remains an open question.
+The connection was further generalized for higher-order OTOCS in minimal quantum circuits and Floquet systems, where exact results were obtained.
+In particular, for chaotic many-body models the OTOC decay rate is governed by the subleading eigenvalue of the corresponding quantum channel\cite{fritzsch2025free,fritzsch2025freecumulants}.\\ Here we extend this connection to many-body systems.
+We study the kicked Ising spin chain, a paradigmatic model widely used in the study of quantum dynamics.
+Specifically, we analyze three complementary quantities: (i) the Liouvillian gap $\bar{g}$ extracted from a weakly dissipative extension of the dynamics, (ii) standard finite-size diagnostics based on spectral statistics and eigenstate delocalization, and (iii) the intermediate-time exponential decay rate $\alpha$ of the OTOC in the isolated chain.
+We show that $\alpha \approx 2\bar{g}$ across parameter regions displaying markedly different spectral and dynamical behavior.
+This establishes the Liouvillian gap as a robust indicator of long-time relaxation and operator spreading, independently of the specific finite-size statistical regime.